Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Mathematical Formulation

 \item The VA investment account value and cash fund balance are updated and the benefit base is adjusted (in the event of an excess withdrawal) at the instant after the withdrawal, denoted by $t_k^+$.
 We assume that the cash fund appreciates at a continuously compounded rate $\eta>0$ per annum.

 \end{enumerate}

-Our benefit base differs from the ``benefit base'' in, for instance, \citet{Moenig-2016} or the ``guarantee account value'' in, for example, \citet{Dai-2008}.
-In these papers, the ``benefit base'' or ``guarantee account value'' is the ``remaining guaranteed available withdrawal amount'' from which the policyholder makes regular withdrawals.
-Naturally, this implies that this quantity is non-increasing throughout the life of the VA.
-Here, with a ratcheting scheme, the benefit base is an additional state variable which serves as the basis for the guaranteed withdrawal amount.
-In this case, the guaranteed withdrawal amount is a function of the current value of the benefit base and the benefit base may increase depending on the performance of the financial market. \citet{Bauer-2008} refer to this type of benefit base as the \textit{ratchet} benefit base.
+{ In this paper where we consider a ratcheting mechanism, the benefit base is an additional state variable which serves as the basis for the guaranteed withdrawal amount.} In this case, the guaranteed withdrawal amount is a function of the current value of the benefit base and the benefit base may increase depending on the performance of the financial market. \citet{Bauer-2008} refer to this type of benefit base as the \textit{ratchet} benefit base.

-In traded VA contracts, issuers allow the policyholder to transfer the ownership of the contract to a beneficiary or to their estate in the event of the policyholder's death during the life of the contract.
-As such, we do not consider and model mortality risk in this paper.\footnote{A similar assumption is adopted by \citet{Dai-2008} and \citet{AzimzadehForsyth-2015}, among others.}
+In traded VA contracts, issuers allow the policyholder to transfer the ownership of the contract to a beneficiary or to their estate in the event of the policyholder's death during the life of the contract.\footnote{{See Page 114 of \cite{MLCPDS} when no Spouse Benefit option is selected.}} As such, we do not consider and model mortality\footnote{A similar assumption is adopted by \citet{Dai-2008} and \citet{AzimzadehForsyth-2015}, among others.} risk in this paper {allowing us to isolate the effects of the cash fund and ratcheting mechanism on the GMWB structure}.\footnote{{Bundling life and death benefits within GMxB riders is not innocuous.
+The literature has established that bundling introduces valuation interdependencies affecting fair fees and policyholder behaviour \citep{Milevsky-2001, Bacinello-2011, Bauer-2023, mackay2017risk,AlonsoGarcia-2025}.}}